 The Evenflo LiteMax 35 Platinum is the best and most expensive ($99-160 or so) infant car seat option in the LiteMax lineup, which also includes the basic LiteMax 35 for about $50 cheaper.
 For reference, our comparison of the two LiteMax seats revealed that the Platinum is definitely worth the extra cash.
 It has an easy to use sure-safe LATCH system, a full-body infant insert, super soft padded straps, a much larger canopy, and a soft and breathable fabric.
 So, there's a lot to like about the Platinum version.
 The seat accommodates infants from 4 to 35 pounds, using the provided infant insert.
 We appreciated the soft and ergonomically shaped carrying handle, and the leveling indicator on the side was very helpful during installation.
 If you use the LATCH system installation is super easy, and if you use the vehicle's belt, there is a belt lock-off to help keep the belt at a consistent length and tension.
 Our reviewers loved how lightweight this seat was.
 Off the base, you're looking at about 8 pounds, which is on par with the Chicco and SnugRide.
 They also thought the fabric was soft and breathable, and easy to spot-clean with a cloth or wet wipe (it's also machine-washable).
 Finally, they loved the buckle storage slots on the sides, which are great for keeping the buckles out of the way when putting a baby in or out of the seat.
 Many seats use velcro for this, which wears out with time and crumbs, so this was a nice touch.
 So there are a lot of great things going for this seat.
 What are the cons?
 First, we found the seat excessively narrow in its seating area.
 The overall size of the seat is not particularly narrow (about 17.5" wide), but the seat area itself was too narrow for any of our babies over about 20-25 pounds.
 Second, while the base functioned quite well, the plastic was a bit more flimsy than other options.
 Third, the chest buckle worked fine but did not have an audible "click" when closing it (which is usually comforting to hear), and the lower buckle kind of hurt our fingers a bit to release.
 And no EPS energy-absorbing foam or steel-reinforcing on the frame.
 So overall, this seat has a lot of great features going for it, including a great handle, canopy, infant insert, LATCH system, padded harness, and soft fabrics.
 The downfalls are its narrow seating area overall cheaper-feeling build quality.
 Maybe not surprising given the excellent price-point on this seat; definitely a good choice if you're looking to save some cash!
 Note that Evenflo also makes the Evenflo Safemax infant car seat, which includes an anti-rebound bar and might be worth checking out (you can see it here).

 The Evenflo Embrace Select Infant car seat is the least expensive option on our list, at less than $100!
-If you're interested in seeing some of our best infant car seats under $100, check out our reviews here.
+If you're interested in seeing some of our best infant car seats under $100, check out our best budget infant car seat reviews here.
 This car seat accommodates infants from 4 pounds up to 35 pounds.
 The car seat itself weighs about 13 pounds and most moms commented on how lightweight it feels compared to some other car seats.
 This seat includes an easy to use LATCH system for the base and the seat is easy to snap into and out of the base, and EPS energy-absorbing foam (though it does not have a steel-reinforced frame).
 The fabric is easy to clean though some complained that the fabric can get warm and is not very breathable.
 This car seat also comes with 3 shoulder harness positions so that you can adjust the seatbelt straps to their appropriate positions as your baby grows.
 It's important to note that this car seat can only be used rear-facing.
 One of the biggest complaints that parents had about this car seat is that the canopy is not very large.
 Parents were also disappointed that there weren't many color options to choose from.
 Overall, though, this is one of the best infant car seats for the price, and great for the budget-conscious buyer!
 Evenflo also makes the Evenflo Nurture Infant Car Seat, which is super cheap (like $50), but also super flimsy-feeling and limited in features.
 Here is the Evenflo Embrace LX Infant Car Seat, with different color options: Evenflo Embrace Select Infant Car Seat

 Baby Trend makes a great line of baby products that tend to be a bit less expensive than the major brands, but we also find that their products are not quite up to par with craftsmanship.
 This Baby Trend FlexLoc is no exception.
 All the major features are here: a nice 5 to 30 pound weight range, adjustable leveling base, no-rethread shoulder strap height adjustment, EPS energy absorbing side impact foam, a reasonably large canopy, and the ability to snap easily into several Baby Trend strollers like the Expedition Jogger and the Snap N Go EX.
 There are also some other great features.
 We really liked the soft multi-grip handle that allows you to carry it with your hand at a 45-degree angle or aligned with your body.
 This made it much easier for longer hauls, allowing us to switch hand positions to relieve some hand and arm pain!
 Not that it's particularly heavy: the car seat itself is only about 9 pounds, and the base is 6 pounds.
 It also has the typical removable infant insert for the little ones around 5-15 pounds.
 So with all these great features, why is it toward the bottom of our top rated infant car seat list?
 Well, we had a few gripes.
 First, the handle was a bit finicky to use, and we had repeated troubles getting it to go back easily.
 The mechanism isn't very easy to use, requiring you to push two finicky buttons (one on each side) to adjust.
 We looked around at other reviews and turns out this is a pretty common problem.
 Second, Baby Trend uses a somewhat unique crotch buckle design that is a little harder to buckle relative to others on this list (making us think it was a little too hard to make this Baby Trend secure).
 Finally, we also do not like the positioning of the lever to release the seat from the base, which is positioned at the front of the seat near the baby's feet.
 The problem is when rear-facing that side of the seat is jammed up against the seat of the car, making it difficult to use.
 So this unit has a lot of great features, but also some more design decisions that had us scratching our heads.
 Low cost, but also a bit lower on the ease of use!